jonathan-milan-pollock/demos/css/1-css-selectors-and-specificity/chapter-1/chapter-1.md

 **_NOTE_** for the course the style tag will be primarily used but that is for demo purposes

+---

 ## Parts of a CSS ruleset

 ![CSS Ruleset](ruleset.jpg)

+Rule or Ruleset
+: Selector with it's declaration

 Selector
 : what part of DOM do you want to style

+Declaration
+: properties and their values

 Property
 : what you want to style